Best FPV drones 2024: Embark on a raw and rewarding flying experience

 🔎 The Cetus X is BetaFPV’s top-of-the-line Cetus kit with everything you need to get started in FPV with a drone that’s suitable for absolute FPV beginners but is still powerful enough and maneuverable to satisfy more experienced FPV pilots. ★★★★½

-The Cetus X, leading BetaFPV's Cetus series, stands out as the most powerful and adaptable model in the lineup.
-There are two versions available and the one we reviewed is the Cetus FC version which features position hold, hovering and emergency landing in Normal flight mode.
-This makes the drone behave more like a camera drone than a FPV drone, which is great for getting used to using FPV goggles, and beyond this, the most useful mode is Manual/Acro where the Cetus X is powerful enough to perform freestyle tricks such as rolls, flips and dives etc.
+These features make the Cetus X behave more like a camera drone than a FPV drone, which is great for getting used to using FPV goggles.
+Beyond this, the most useful mode is Manual/Acro where the Cetus X is powerful enough to perform freestyle tricks such as rolls, flips and dives etc.

-One thing to bear in the mind is that the battery life is fairly short: Each set of batteries will get you around five minutes, although that's fairly run-of-the-mill for microwhoop-type FPV drones.
-You'll get a full charge in about 20 minutes, so we'd recommend purchasing extra batteries to give you more flight time while you're waiting for more to charge.
+One thing to bear in the mind is that the battery life is fairly short; each set of batteries will provide around five minutes of flight, although that's pretty good for microwhoop FPV drones.
+You'll get a full charge in about 20 minutes, so we'd recommend purchasing extra batteries to give you with longer flight times while you're waiting for more to charge.

-The Cetus X is a strong and fun drone, with better endurance and power than the other three Cetus models.
+The Cetus X is a powerful and fun drone, with better endurance and power than the other three Cetus models.
 Plus, it comes with goggles that can record the 480p FPV video feed.

 Swipe to scroll horizontally